MicrosoftDocs/xamarin-docs/docs/mac/user-interface/outline-view.md

 - **Truncates Last Visible Line** - If `true`, the cell will be truncated in the data can not fit inside it's bounds.

 > [!IMPORTANT]
-> **NOTE:** Unless you are maintaining a legacy Xamarin.Mac application, `NSView` based Outline Views should be used over `NSCell` based Table Views. `NSCell` is considered legacy and may not be supported going forward.
+> Unless you are maintaining a legacy Xamarin.Mac application, `NSView` based Outline Views should be used over `NSCell` based Table Views. `NSCell` is considered legacy and may not be supported going forward.

 Select a Table Column in the **Interface Hierarchy** and the following properties are available in the **Attribute Inspector**: